Connect with the Neon Vercel Integration

 To add the integration:

-Navigate to the Neon Vercel integrations page, and click Add integration.
+- Navigate to the Neon Vercel Integration page, and click Add integration.

-Select the Vercel project to add the integration to.
+- Select the Vercel project to which the integration will be added.

 Select a Vercel project.